SharpenYourSword/free-law-machine/Free Law VM Readme.txt

 	+ Xacobeo -- For XPath work (though we generally recommend the Free Law XPath tester at http://xpath.courtlistener.com)
 	+ htop, vim

+A number of aliases have been set up:
+ - cl --> shortcut command to get to the CourtListener code directory
+ - js --> Same for Juriscraper
+ - tarx --> Helps extract tar archives.
+ ...

+You can see more of these in the ~/.bashrc file provided.

 Again, we can't thank you enough for your contributions to the Free Law Project.
 Every bit of your efforts helps to ease the legal burden in America.